Employment rights for young people

 If you get made redundant

 If you're 16 or 17 and have recently lost your job, your best option is to do some further learning or training.
 Gaining additional skills and qualifications can help you find a new job quicker, earn more money and increase your career prospects in the future.

 Depending on your circumstances, you may be able to claim benefits if you choose to look for another job.

 All employers have a responsibility to make sure that their employees’ health and safety are protected at work.
 This means that you should expect thorough training that shows you any hazards that you may come across during your job and the right ways to do your job safely.

 You also have health and safety responsibilities as an employee.

 - making sure you use the proper methods to carry out tasks like lifting heavy boxes or using sharp knives

 - not putting anyone else at risk of injury

-- making sure you're not wearing any clothing or jewellery that is unsuitable for the work you're doing
+- making sure you are not wearing any clothing or jewellery that is unsuitable for the work you are doing

 - reporting any accidents or injuries to your manager